Brobin/brobin-v3/data/articles/nebraska-big-year-june-recap.md

 ---

 May was a marathon and June was a slog.
-Breeding season is in full swing and with it, the heat, and new birds were few and far between.
+Breeding season is in full swing and with it came the heat.
+New birds were few and far between, but very high quality.

 ### Pawnee Prairies